Multi-Factor Authentication (MFA) - Frequently Asked Questions (FAQs)

 Phone.pngPhone Call

 Phone call allows you to use your mobile phone or office phone to receive a verification request through your phone.
-With this MFA method, you'll receive a phone call from Microsoft, and be prompted to press # (pound) key on your phone's dial pad to authenticate your login.
+With this MFA method, you'll receive a phone call from Microsoft, and be prompted to press the # (pound) key on your phone's dial pad to authenticate your login.

 This way, when you're asked to provide a verification code during the set-up process, you'll have your phone on hand to receive the code via phone call.